regiregi22/RaspiNail/raspibolt_76_specter-desktop.md

 The Specter Desktop app is a project that's working on making a convenient and user-friendly GUI around Bitcoin Core with a focus on ***multisignature setup with hardware wallets and airgapped devices***.

 The application communicates directly with a Bitcoin full node via its RPC interface.
-This guide lays out how to install the Specter application to a Raspibolt device and have it communicate with `bitcoind` to execute its operations.
+This guide lays out how to install the Specter application to a RaspiNail device and have it communicate with `bitcoind` to execute its operations.

-The default setup guides you on how to allow for plugging in your hardware devices _directly to the Raspibolt device_ to do multisig operations.
+The default setup guides you on how to allow for plugging in your hardware devices _directly to the RaspiNail device_ to do multisig operations.
 There are some additional guides linked further down that explain how to configure Specter differently to plug your hardware devices into the laptop/computer you're using instead of directly into the Pi.

 ## Preparation on the Pi